-The Victoria Mine trail is a great trail in the Organ Pipe Cactus National Monument that offers an interesting into the human history of the area in a beautiful natural setting of the Sonoyta Mountains.
-The trail begins at the south end of the auto campground located at about 1.5 miles from the Visitor Center.
+Victoria Mine Trail is a great trail in the Organ Pipe Cactus National Monument that offers an interest into the human history of the area in a beautiful natural setting of the Sonoyta Mountains.
+The trail begins at the south end of the auto campground, located about 1.5 miles from the Visitor Center.
 The well-marked trail to Victoria Mine heads southwest through gently rolling alluvial fans called bajadas, marked by creosote bush, greasewood, cholla, graceful ocotillo and paloverde and saguaros and a few Organ Pipe Cactus stands.
-You will run into occasional drops into washes, where greater moisture allow for the growth of paloverde, mesquite and abundant stands of cacti.
+You will run into occasional drops into washes, where greater moisture allows for the growth of paloverde, mesquite, and abundant stands of cacti.
 Looking around, you can see the distant crest of Pinkley Peak to the north and of the Sierra Cubabi across the Mexican border and the Sonoyta Valley before you.
 On a clear day, you may be able to spy the border posts of Lukeville-Sonoyta.

-You can hike further to Lost Cabin Mines, another 2miles due south of Victoria Mine (need some route finding - Map/Compass territory) or return the way you came.
+You can hike further to Lost Cabin Mines, another 2-miles due south of Victoria Mine (route-finding - Map/Compass territory), or return the way you came.
 There is no water on this trail, so carry plenty.
-Watchout for rattlesnakes along the trail.
-Do not attempt this hike in summer when temperatures reach 120 degrees Farenheit and there is no shade along the trail.
+Watch out for rattlesnakes along the path.
+Do not attempt this hike in summer when temperatures reach 120 degrees Fahrenheit and there is no shade along the trail.

 Leave No Trace and +Add a Triplog after your hike to support this local community.